FREE SHIPPING on orders of $85 or more

-An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2013
+An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 Origins Available: English, French

 In ancient Anglo-Saxon England, the ancestors of the Felton surname lived in Felton, a place-name found in many locations throughout England.
 There are places named Felton in Herefordshire, Worcestershire, Northumberland, and Shropshire.
 Further research showed the name was derived from the Old English elements feld, which means field, and tun, which meant enclosure or farm, and later fort or town.
 It would have translated as "farm or village in open country."
 CITATION[CLOSE]

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Felton are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Felton include: Felton, Feltone and others.